 For the latest travel warnings and alerts around the world, read about lockdowns and border restrictions.

 All land, air and sea borders are open to foreign travelers.

 The DR Travel Center have answered FAQs about what to expect at the airport and when you travel around the Dominican Republic.

-A national state of emergency is in place until 18 October.
-Measures include curfew hours, mandatory face masks in public places, and social distancing guidelines.
-For the latest information on measures, check the Ministry of Public Health.
+Follow any COVID-19 safety measures, which may include curfew hours, mandatory face masks in public places, and social distancing guidelines.
+For the latest information on what you need to know, check the Ministry of Public Health.

 Is it safe to travel to the Dominican Republic?
 Find out how to keep yourself safe and which places to avoid with these tips from Gisselle Frias, a born and raised local to the Dominican Republic.

 Now classified as a Category 5, Hurricane Irma made landfall Wednesday morning in the Eastern Caribbean.
 The storm is now heading towards Puerto Rico and threatening St. Kitts and Nevis, the Virgin Islands, Hispaniola, and Cuba.
 Keep an eye on local media for the latest updates.

 Travel warnings have been issued for Antigua, Barbuda, Anguilla, Montserrat, St. Kitts, and Nevis, Saba, St. Eustatius, and Sint Maarten, British Virgin Islands, U.S. Virgin Islands, Puerto Rico, Vieques, and Culebra, Dominican Republic from Cabo Engano to the northern border with Haiti, Guadeloupe, Southeastern Bahamas and the Turks and Caicos Islands.